KnowOneActual/webp-quick-action/README.md

 ## Usage

-1. Select one or more images in Finder (JPG, PNG, TIFF, etc.).
+1. Select one or more images in Finder (JPG, PNG, TIFF, HEIC, etc.).
 2. Right-click and select **Quick Actions > Convert to WebP**.
 3. The converted `.webp` versions will appear in the same folder.